An unbiased HRIS comparison of SuccessFactors and Workday that reviews commercial flexibility and overall approach to relationship.

 Overall Commercial Flexibility

-As we have covered in prior blog posts, it is critical to achieve highly competitive upfront subscription pricing along with long term price protections and flexibility.
-It is also critical you put in place a meaningful service level structure that holds the providers appropriately accountable for the performance of the solution.
+It is critical to achieve highly competitive initial subscription pricing along with long term price protections and flexibility.
+You must also put a meaningful service level structure into place that holds the providers accountable for the performance of the solution.
 As you may expect, Workday and SuccessFactors approach these areas differently.

-In addition to more compelling upfront pricing, SuccessFactors has been more willing to put in place long term price protections that minimize the opportunity for cost increases during subsequent renewal terms.
-Workday has also shown a willingness to put price protections in place, however, achieving these protections typically takes significant back and forth effort with the results often not as good as those achieved with SAP.
+In addition to more compelling upfront pricing, SuccessFactors has been more willing to put long term price protections in place that minimize the opportunity for cost increases during subsequent renewal terms.
+Workday has also shown a willingness to put price protections in place, however, achieving these protections typically requires significant back and forth effort with the results often not as good as those achieved with SAP.